SEC fines Zenefits and former CEO Parker Conrad nearly $1 million for misleading investors

 “Although Zenefits recognized that it operated in a highly regulated industry, it did not take sufficient steps to ensure its growing workforce was properly licensed to sell insurance,” reads a press release from the SEC detailing the matter.
 “Unbeknownst to investors, the company allowed employees to use a computer script created by Conrad to enable them to spend less time on pre-licensing education than required by California law.
 Zenefits also allowed employees to sell insurance before they had taken and passed their licensing exams, and permitted some employees licensed in one state to sell insurance in other states where they weren’t licensed.”

-Zenefits sells a myriad of HR cloud services to small and mid-size businesses.
+Zenefits sells myriad HR cloud services to small and mid-size businesses.
 However, 90 percent of its revenue comes from the insurance side.

 The mess caused a two-year legal cleanup and forced Conrad, who agreed to pay his part of the fine but did not have to admit findings that he or the company violated the federal securities laws over the matter, to resign.